MarkMP1/MarkMP1/README.md

 <p align="center"> <img src="https://komarev.com/ghpvc/?username=markmp1&label=Visits&color=f01aff&style=flat" alt="markmp1" /> </p>

 <p>Hi!
-I'm a developer who has been developing primarily with C++ and Python (10000+ lines).
+I'm a developer who has been primarily working with C++ and Python (10000+ lines).
 I have a high interest in <strong>competitive programming</strong> and is where I spend most of my time coding.
 I also enjoy making mini-projects involved with various topics such as web scraping, web development, databases, automation, and more!</p>

 - 📫 How to reach me: **markminpeng@gmail.com**